 OctoPrint is located at http://octopi.local and also at https://octopi.local.
-Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.
+Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location.

 If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer